-1.1 This policy describes how the legal obligations of the Mental Capacity Act (MCA) will be met in Leicestershire Partnership NHS Trust (LPT).
+1.1 This policy explains how the legal obligations of the Mental Capacity Act 2005 (MCA) will be met by Leicestershire Partnership NHS Trust (LPT).

-The MCA addresses the duties of staff that provide care for individuals who are16 years and over who may lack capacity to make some or all of their decisions.
+The MCA addresses the duties of staff that provide care for individuals who are16 years and over, who may lack capacity to make a specific decision, at a specific time, for themselves.